HdC and EHe stars through the prism of Gaia DR3: 3D distribution and Gaia's chromatic PSF effects: Selected samples for parallax and proper motion studies

 The remaining 3 RCB stars (S Aps, UW Cen, and RY Sgr) have RUWE values below the quality threshold but still above 1.0.
 An investigation of their Gaia and AAVSO light curves showed brightness variations for S Aps and UW Cen, but none was detected for RY Sgr.
-We summarize their photometric and astrometric status below:
+We summarise below their respective photometric and astrometric status.

-\begin{description}[font=$\bullet$] \item S Aps's Gaia DR3 light curve showed a 3.5 mag rising phase over 300 days (8 measurements) before reaching a maximum phase for the remaining 700 days (23 measurements).
+\textit{S Aps}: its Gaia DR3 light curve showed a 3.5 mag rising phase over 300 days (8 measurements) before reaching a maximum phase for the remaining 700 days (23 measurements).
 A 6-parameter astrometric fit was used and the resulting BP-RP colour of 1.66 mag is only 0.06 mag redder than the median colour for the maximum phase.
 During that phase, BP and RP magnitudes were measured for all 23 observations, but no colour information is available for the previous 8 observations.
 If the reddening rate during the final rising stage was extrapolated, the total colour variation during the first quarter of the observations would be $\sim$1.4 mag, which likely affected the astrometric fit.

-\item UW Cen had a slow rising phase during the 34 months studied in Gaia DR3, increasing its brightness by approximately 1.8 mag in the G-band while its total colour changed by $\Delta$BPRPmax$\sim$0.65 mag.
+\textit{UW Cen}: it had a slow rising phase during the 34 months studied in Gaia DR3, increasing its brightness by approximately 1.8 mag in the G-band while its total colour changed by $\Delta$BPRPmax$\sim$0.65 mag.
 Out of 100 photometric measurements, 80\% were within 0.25 magnitude of the colour used in the 5-parameter astrometric fit.
 This falls below our selection threshold of 90\%.
 The astrometric fit resulted in a RUWE value of $\sim$1.07.